-6.3.2 A comparison of surveys over time reveals that the convenience sector has seen a lot of fluctuation ranging from 5.7% of all units in the CSA in 2005, to 2.9% in 2015.
-This decline was in part due to the closure of the Co-operative store in the town centre, however the opening of a Marks & Spencer Food Hall and Café saw this rise in the period since..
-Over the same period, comparison outlets have seen a decline in both number and proportion from a high of 73 units (41.7%) in 2005, to a low of 59 units (34.7%) as per the 2020 survey.
+6.3.2 A comparison of surveys over time reveals that the convenience sector has seen relative fluctuation ranging from 5.7% of all units in the CSA in 2005, to 2.9% in 2015.
+This decline was in part due to the closure of the Co-operative store in the town centre, however the opening of a Marks & Spencer Food Hall and Café saw this rise in the period since.
+The proportion of convenience outlets has been consistent over the past three surveys as indicated by figure 6.4.
+Over the same period, comparison outlets have seen a decline in both number and proportion from a high of 73 units (41.7%) in 2005, to a low of 59 units (34.7%) in 2020.
+The 2021 records an increase in their number and proportion to 35.9%, however this is only marginal and not at levels seen in the early to mid-2000s.
 Of the three market towns in the County, Chepstow has the lowest percentage representation of comparison units in the CSA.
-The most significant change since 2002, has been the increasing proportion of service units in the CSA, 38.5% in 2002, against 49.4% at the time of the 2015 survey.
-The 2020 survey indicates a slight decline in this sector since the previous survey and the high in 2015, however, service uses still account for the largest proportion of outlets within the CSA.
+The most significant change since 2002, has been the increasing proportion of service outlets in the CSA, 38.5% in 2002, against 49.4% at the time of the 2015 survey.
+The 2021 survey records a further increase in their proportion after a slight decline in 2020, where they now represent 47% of outlets.
+Service outlets still have the majority proportion within the CSA.